 Once you can see what you don’t like, you’ll figure out a way around it.
 Flakes are excellent at figuring out ways around things.

-Because, as a flake, you’re more-than-average ruled by your unconscious mind, I can promise you will get useful answers to your questions.
-Your unconscious mind is actually a lot smarter than your conscious mind is.
+By letting yourself noodle on the answers, I can promise you will get useful answers to your questions.
+Your “background processor” is often a lot smarter than your conscious mind is.
 So you’ve got that going for you.

-In fact, you’ve come up with terrific answers and lost them again many times already.
+In fact, you have already come up with terrific answers and lost them again many times.
 It’s just how we flakes work.

-So set up a flake-friendly way to keep everything.
-I call mine the compost pile.
+So set up a flake-friendly way to capture those clever insights.
+I call mine the Idea Garden.
 All the notes and ramblings and scribbles go in there, and eventually some of it composts into something I can use.

 - When you’ve got something to do, figure out what you really want to get out of it.